Vinelab/bowler/README.md

 > You need to make sure the exchange setup here matches the consumer's, otherwise a `Vinelab\Bowler\Exceptions\DeclarationMismatchException` is thrown.

+> If you mistakenly set an undefined value, setting up the exchange, e.g. $exchangeType='noneExistingType' a `Vinelab\Bowler\Exceptions\InvalidSetupException` is thrown.

 ### Consumer

 Add `'Registrator' => Vinelab\Bowler\Facades\Registrator::class,` to the aliases array in `config/app`.